omnistrate/ctl/mkdocs/docs/omnistrate-ctl_helm_list.md

 ### Examples

 ```
   # List all Helm packages that are saved
-omnistrate helm list
+  omctl helm list
 ```

 ### Options